munificent/craftinginterpreters/book/evaluating-expressions.md

 Next, we need blobs of code to implement the evaluation logic for each kind of expression we can parse.
 We could stuff those into the syntax tree classes directly in something like an `interpret()` method.
-In effect, we could tell each syntax tree node, "Interpret thyself."
+In effect, we could tell each syntax tree node, "Interpret thyself.
 This is the Gang of Four's [Interpreter design pattern][]".
 It's a neat pattern, but like I mentioned earlier, it gets messy if we jam all sorts of logic into the tree classes.